 Children start their learning journey at Sleights in Explorers Class.
-The setting is led by Mrs Marsay, who is supported by Mrs Bland, Miss Idle and Mrs Kipling (currently on maternity leave).
+The setting is led by Mrs Marsay, who is supported by Mrs Bland and Miss Idle.
 Explorers children enjoy activities that stimulate and engage children’s interests and lead to spontaneous play.

 Practitioners know the children and their strengths and areas for development.
 It is this excellent knowledge that enables children to establish excellent foundations for their time at Sleights.

 Explorers Class is open from 8.50am to 3.00pm Monday to Friday during term time.
 We are very flexible at accommodating sessions to suit all families.
 This can include mornings, afternoons, or all day.
 Lunch is also offered for children.